ImDuck42/Live2D-Viewer/README.md

     ```

 2.  **Open in a browser:**
     You can open `index.html` directly in a modern browser.
+(Changelog modal won't work)

 3.  **(Recommended) Serve locally:**
     For best results and to avoid potential CORS issues when loading models, run a local web server.